 Buyers, even if they don’t know your situation and level of patience, are likely to negotiate from a position of perceived power.

 As a result, the offers you get this time around may not be as strong as your original offer – leading to an uphill climb in negotiations.

 This isn’t just us trying to make you feel good.

 Even though your deal fell through – at least there was a deal on the table.
 This means your home was priced and presented attractively.
 Many of the right pieces are in place.

 A blessing in disguise, believe it or not.

 Yes, it sucks to get blindsided by defects late in the game.
-But, aside from getting an inspection before you list (which we HIGHLY recommend), these issues were bound to surface in due diligence.
+But, aside from getting an inspection before you list, these issues were bound to surface in due diligence.
 They’ve been there the whole time.

 Some sellers go months without getting a conclusive reason as to why their home isn’t selling; you’re not one of them.